aviatesk/aviatesk.github.io/posts/data-flow-problem-20201109.md

 ## Check the fixes in Julia's type inference implementation

-So Julia's type inference correctly works on `prog0`, and now we're interested in how it's different from the original algorithm of the paper.
+So Julia's type inference correctly works on `prog0`, and now we're interested in how it's different from the original algorithm proposed in the paper.
 Let's have a quick dive into Julia's type inference implementation.

 To help you understand, I'm going to present the parts in Julia's data-flow analysis implementation that correspond to the fixes we've made in this article: